 Shiatsu or Pressure Point Therapy

 The word Shiatsu means finger pressure.
 In contrast to the more familiar sweeping and circular motions of Swedish massage and deep tissue work Shiatsu therapy uses pressure both light and deep to work along bands or lines of energy called meridians.
-Focus is placed on specific points in the body that are identical to those used in Acupuncture.
-Fingers, thumbs, fore arms and palms are used.
+We placed focus on specific points in the body that are identical to those used in Acupuncture.
+And we use fingers, thumbs, fore arms and palms.
 The combination of the knowledge of the meridians of Oriental medicine along with that of Western knowledge of the physiology of the human body is an excellent one.

-Massage therapists usually have some knowledge of many different techniques and others go on to specialize in deep tissue, or CranioSacral therapy. or reflexology or one of the many massage techniques that are available today.
+Therapists usually have some knowledge of many different techniques and others go on to specialize in deep tissue, or CranioSacral therapy.
+Or reflexology or one of the many techniques that are available today.
 How do you choose which technique is best for you?

-How to best select a massage therapist for your needs.
+How to best select a therapist for your needs.